logo elektroda

 Watchdog Timeout No Check In

-The timeout process checks the overall functionality of the system.
-If the time between "sub-checks" exceeds the maximum value, the device will reboot to try to fix it.
-Easy to trace if the Springboard, logd, wifid or Thermalmonitord manual does not mention the physical location of the sensor.
+The Timeout process checks the overall functionality of the system.
+If the time between sub-checks exceeds the maximum, the device will reboot to try to fix it.
+Easy to spot if the physical location of the sensor is not listed in the Springboard, logd, wifid or Thermalmonitord instructions.
 I assume that in this case it is a software component.
-Especially visible in the first releases of version 16.0.
-Since version 16.2 I have not recorded any case (any conclusions? )
+Particularly visible in the first releases of version 16.0.
+Since version 16.2 I have not noticed any case (findings?)

 Undefined Kernel Instruction (unidentified kernel function)

-The kernel is what the name implies (the heart of the system).
-Unidentified instructions, functions, and arrays are a constant part of the system engineer's fun.
+Kernel is what the name suggests (the heart of the system).
+Unidentified instructions, functions and arrays are a constant part of the system engineer's fun.
 If you encounter this error, it is most likely related to the system itself or an incompatible application (which has happened before).

-Finally, a few more words about robots (useful applications).
+Finally, a few words about robots (useful applications).
 There are several in use.
-In my opinion, the most popular one still shows the same group of errors (although maybe I'm not experienced enough to judge that).
-The charging port and power strip should always be there.
-In another popular software (3uT) only the number of logs is counted, but maybe it's only temporary.
+In my opinion, the most popular one still shows the same group of errors (although maybe I don't have enough experience to judge it).
+There should always be a charging port and a power cable.
+In another popular device (3uT), only the number of logs is counted, but this may only be temporary.
 The information is also the same: "visit a repair shop".

 I hope I have shed some light on the problem.
-If it has a positive impact on the quality of devices repaired by you (dear reader), leave a comment and share it.
-I will be very pleased that my work is expected.
+If it has a positive impact on the quality of the devices you (the reader) repair, leave a comment and brag about it.
+I will be very pleased that my work is needed.

 About Author